 A complete campus site survey and sign audit and thorough wayfinding analysis for the creation of a master signage program.
 A program was developed from schematic design through construction documentation level packages for all immediate exterior signage needs for the site, and for the planned expansion of the hospital and addition of several medical office buildings and parking structures.

-In December of 2014 Abrazo Healthcare Network reached out to JRC Design to assist them with the rollout of their new brand.
+In December of 2014 Abrazo Community Health Network reached out to JRC Design to assist them with the rollout of their new brand.
 Their goal was to have an "overnight" unveiling of the brand, uniting their existing individual hospital facilities and presenting to the public a uniform look and identity.

 JRC first conducted a survey and inventory of every exterior sign on each campus.
 In order to meet the deadline for unveiling and marketing budgets, it was determined which signs could be permanent installations, temporary fixes, retrofitted options, and which needed to be completely replaced.

 JRC Design then coordinated with four local sign fabricators, Abrazo's marketing staff, and each hospital facility to remove old building signs and to patch, paint, and install temporary/permanent signage in order to roll-out the new Brand to the public within a four days to coincide with the media.

 After the rush of the rollout, it was our task to design and develop a consistent signage system that would work for six unique hospital campus locations, two emergency centers, and several satellite medical clinic facilities.